viromelab/tracespipe/README.md

 │   │                                  # analysis, redundancy and control will appear
 │   │
 │   ├── TRACES_viral_alignments/       # where viral alignments and index will appear
+│   ├── TRACES_viral_consensus/        # where viral consensus (FASTA) will appear
+│   ├── TRACES_viral_bed/              # where viral BED files will appear (SNPs and Coverage)
+│   ├── TRACES_viral_statistics/       # where viral statistics appear (depth/wide coverage)
+│   │
 │   ├── TRACES_mtdna_alignments/       # where mtdna alignments and index will appear
+│   ├── TRACES_mtdna_consensus/        # where mtdna consensus (FASTA) will appear
-│   ├── TRACES_specific_alignments/    # where specific alignments and index will appear
+│   ├── TRACES_mtdna_bed/              # where mtdna BED files will appear (SNPs and Coverage)
+│   ├── TRACES_mtdna_statistics/       # where mtdna statistics appear (depth/wide coverage)
+│   │
 │   ├── TRACES_cy_alignments/          # where cy alignments and index will appear
+│   ├── TRACES_cy_consensus/           # where cy consensus (FASTA) will appear
+│   ├── TRACES_cy_bed/                 # where cy BED files will appear (SNPs and Coverage)
+│   ├── TRACES_cy_statistics/          # where cy statistics appear (depth/wide coverage)
 │   │
-│   ├── TRACES_viral_consensus/        # where viral consensus (FASTA) will appear
-│   ├── TRACES_mtdna_consensus/        # where mtdna consensus (FASTA) will appear
+│   ├── TRACES_specific_alignments/    # where specific alignments and index will appear
 │   ├── TRACES_specific_consensus/     # where specific consensus (FASTA) will appear
-│   ├── TRACES_cy_consensus/           # where cy consensus (FASTA) will appear
-│   │
-│   ├── TRACES_viral_bed/              # where viral BED files will appear (SNPs and Coverage)
-│   ├── TRACES_mtdna_bed/              # where mtdna BED files will appear (SNPs and Coverage)
 │   ├── TRACES_specific_bed/           # where specific BED files will appear
-│   ├── TRACES_cy_bed/                 # where cy BED files will appear (SNPs and Coverage)
-│   │
-│   ├── TRACES_viral_statistics/       # where viral statistics appear (depth/wide coverage)
-│   ├── TRACES_mtdna_statistics/       # where mtdna statistics appear (depth/wide coverage)
 │   ├── TRACES_specific_statistics/    # where specific statistics appear (depth/wide coverage)
-│   ├── TRACES_cy_statistics/          # where cy statistics appear (depth/wide coverage)
 │   │
 │   ├── TRACES_mtdna_damage_<ORGAN>/   # where the mtdna damage estimation files will appear
 │   │
 │   ├── TRACES_denovo_<ORGAN>/         # where the output of de-novo assembly appears
 │   │
+│   ├── TRACES_hybrid_alignments/      # where the hybrid data appears
+│   ├── TRACES_hybrid_consensus/       # where the hybrid data appears
+│   ├── TRACES_hybrid_bed/             # where the hybrid data appears
+│   │
+│   ├── TRACES_hybrid_R2_alignments/   # where the hybrid data appears
+│   ├── TRACES_hybrid_R2_consensus/    # where the hybrid data appears
-│   ├── TRACES_hybrid_<ORGAN>/         # where the hybrid data appears
+│   ├── TRACES_hybrid_R2_bed/          # where the hybrid data appears
 │   │
 │   └── TRACES_blasts/                 # where the specific blasted results appears
 │